Department of Occupational Therapy

 The Department of Occupational Therapy remains #6 in the Nation by U.S. News & World Report

-The department offers programs at the master’s and doctoral-entry level and post-professional level.
-Students have opportunities to participate in innovative clinical, educational and research experiences on their path to becoming leaders in occupational therapy and health care.
+The department provides degree programs at all levels: associate, master's, doctoral-entry, and post-professional.
+Students engage in cutting-edge clinical, educational, and research experiences on their path to becoming leaders in the field of occupational therapy and healthcare.

 Degrees & Programs

-The entry-level Master of Science programs and the entry-level Doctoral program are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The Associate of Science in Occupational Therapy, entry-level Master of Science programs, and entry-level Doctoral programs are accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).

 ACOTE, 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929 | Phone: 301-652-AOTA